Demir-Hasan/My-DevOps-Notes/Kubernetes/Notes.md

 - If you are on cloud, cloud providers have Cloud Load Balancer solution.
 You don't have to implement load balancer by yourself.
 - For security best practice, there should be seperate Proxy Server with public IP address and open port.
 This will be the entrypoint to cluster.

+### Volumes
+- Why do we need volumes?
+Because in some cases we want our data to persist such as our mysql pod.
+So storage is independent from the pod lifecyle.
+- Storage must be available on all nodes.
+- Storage need to survive even if the cluster crashes.
+- Consider persisten volumes as CPU or RAM
+- It is created by YAML file
+- It needs actual physical storage like local disk, nfs server, colud storage
+- It is like external plugin to your cluster
+-